Leah1977/Fishy_pair/README.md

 ### To deploy this project to GitHub from its Gitpod repository - please follow these steps.

 1. Log in to http://www.github.com
-2. Click on "Your Repositories" from the dropdown menu and select LSH_Electricians_MS1.
+2. Click on "Your Repositories" from the dropdown menu and select Fishy_pair.
 3. Go to the list of options and select Settings.
-4. Scroll down to GitHub pages.
+4. Scroll down to GitHub pages and click on the new dedicated tab.
 5. Under source, click the drop-down menu and select branch: master.
 6. Your page then refreshes, and your site is deployed.
 7. Scroll back down to GitHub pages, and you are now provided with a link to your deployed website.